khizzz-s/Netflix-Movies-And-TV-Shows-Analysis/README.md

 **Syed Ateeb Shah**\
 This project is part of my portfolio to demonstrate SQL data analysis skills using PostgreSQL.\
-For questions, feedback, or collaboration opportunities, feel free to connect or open an issue.
+For questions and feedback, feel free to connect.